27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 2. MOLA Hostel (Madrid)

-Mola Hostel is a new player in town and got high ratings right away.
+Mola Hostel is a newer player in town that got high ratings right away.

-it’s luxurious, cool, and comes with high quality facilities.
+Good reason for that: it’s luxurious, cool, and comes with high-quality facilities.

-We especially like the design of the rooms.
-The dorms come with cool and solid bunk beds and the chosen colors for the different rooms and floors add a nice warmth.
-Any questions on what to do in Madrid?
-Then don’t be shy and ask for help at the reception from sunrise to sunset – 24 hours.
+We especially like the room design.
+The dorms have cool, solid bunk beds, and the colors chosen for the different rooms and floors add warmth.
+Any questions about Madrid?
+Don’t be shy — the reception helps 24 hours a day.

 Book Mola Hostel here